-- 2.6 Licences may be granted for radiopharmaceuticals or other products which do not have marketing authorisations.
-In this case the employer retains responsibility for all aspects of the safety, quality and efficacy of such products.
+- 2.6 Employer and practitioner licences may be granted for radiopharmaceuticals or other products which do not have marketing authorisations.
+In this case, the employer retains responsibility for all aspects of the safety, quality and efficacy of such products.
 This also applies to the use of licensed products outside the terms of their marketing authorisation. - 2.7 The fact that the radiological hazard to the patient from a particular product is considered acceptable subject to the clinical judgement of the practitioner, and that its use is within the competence of the supporting staff and the available facilities, in no way absolves the employer from their responsibilities to ensure pharmaceutical safety.

-Supporting Staff and Services
+Supporting staff and services

-- 2.8 At a medical radiological installation where administrations of radioactive substances are undertaken, it is expected that there will be a multi-disciplinary team involved with service provision.
-This will include practitioners, MPEs, radiopharmacists (if appropriate), and other healthcare professionals (e.g. radiographers, technologists, surgeons and nursing staff) with appropriate training and experience.
-The team will: - (a) undertake clinical and non-clinical procedures (including calibration and assessment of technical performance of equipment); - (b) evaluate the procedures for the performance of tests (including estimation of tissue dose); - (c) assess radiation protection of patients;

-- (d) manufacture and draw up radiopharmaceuticals for administration. - (e) perform surgical or interventional procedures - 2.9 IR(ME)R requires that employers must ensure that suitable MPEs are appointed and involved in exposures involving the administration of radioactive substances. - 2.10 The availability and proximity of the MPE should bear a direct relation to the radiation risk involved with the procedures requested on the licence.
-Multiple MPE's may be required dependant on the individuals training and the scope of service to be provided.
+- 2.8 At a medical radiological installation where administrations of radioactive substances are undertaken, it is expected that there will be a multidisciplinary team involved with service provision.
+This will include practitioners, MPEs, radiopharmacists (if appropriate), and other healthcare professionals (eg radiographers, technologists, surgeons and nursing staff) with appropriate training and experience.
+The team will: - (a) undertake clinical and non-clinical procedures (including calibration and assessment of technical performance of equipment) - (b) evaluate the procedures for the performance of tests (including estimation of tissue dose) - (c) assess radiation protection of patients - (d) manufacture and draw up radiopharmaceuticals for administration - (e) perform surgical or interventional procedures - 2.9 IR(ME)R requires that employers must ensure that suitable MPEs are appointed and involved in exposures involving the administration of radioactive substances. - 2.10 The availability and proximity of the MPE should bear a direct relation to the radiation risk involved with the procedures requested on the licence.
+There should be sufficient MPE support available based on the services provided.
+Guidance on what constitutes sufficient support has been published by the European Commission[5], the British Nuclear Medicine Society (BNMS)[6] and the Institute of Physics and Engineering in Medicine (IPEM)[7].
+Multiple MPE's may be required dependant on the individual's training and the scope of service to be provided.
 For example, an MPE for a diverse therapy service should be readily available and normally employed at the medical radiological installation listed in the application.
-An MPE for an application including low dose procedure(s) in a research laboratory could be based offsite and at some distance from the laboratory. - 2.11 The MPE should advise the employer on compliance with IR(ME)R. - 2.12 The adequacy of supporting services will depend upon the nature and complexity of the work involved^{5,6}.
-Factors to be considered for medical exposures include the suitability of: - (a) equipment to undertake the procedure involved; - (b) working areas and related laboratory equipment; - (c) trained staff for the supervision, treatment and nursing of subjects to whom the radioactive substance is administered. - (d) trained surgical teams for administrations of a radioactive substance involving interventional or surgical procedures - 2.13 Demonstration of initial competence for supporting staff can be provided through formal theoretical training, supervised practical experience and mentored practical experience.
-Theoretical understanding can be achieved through attending conferences and practical training can be provided through formal visits to other centres with experience of a new technique, often acquired by involvement in early research applications.
+An MPE for an application including low dose procedures in a research laboratory could be based offsite and at some distance from the laboratory. - 2.11 As nuclear medicine techniques and services develop, new functions and processes are expected to be undertaken by staff within the nuclear medicine department and may be undertaken by staff in locations that are outside the department.
+It is important that the employer's procedures specify how duty holders are entitled following demonstration of competence through appropriate training and experience. - 2.12 The MPE should advise the employer on compliance with IR(ME)R. - 2.13 The adequacy of other supporting services will depend upon the nature and complexity of the work involved[6].
+Factors to be considered for medical exposures include the suitability of:

+- (a) equipment to undertake the procedure involved - (b) working areas and related laboratory equipment - (c) trained staff for the supervision, treatment and nursing of subjects to whom the radioactive substance is administered - (d) trained surgical teams for procedures involving administration of a radioactive substance and interventional or surgical procedures - 2.14 Demonstration of initial competence for supporting staff can be provided through formal theoretical training, supervised practical experience and mentored practical experience.
+Theoretical understanding can be achieved through attending conferences or training courses.
+Practical training can be provided through formal visits to other centres with experience of a procedure, often acquired by involvement in early research applications.